Proto:Guitar Hero II (PlayStation 2)/Mid-2006 ''Official PlayStation Magazine'' Demo

 BAND BASS track has notes on it, seemingly authoring for an unused bass part (as "Strutter" is a song with a rhythm co-op part rather than a bass co-op part).

 Lighting is again simpler than it would be in the final chart, and section names have been changed in the final to be more consistent.
 The singleplayer keyboardist is absent altogether.
+The BPM drops at the tail end of the chart in final and stays consistent in the demo, so while the notes are identical, they have to be strummed in the demo and are HO/POs in the final game.

 Unused Menu Music